73ddy-io/wails-ultimate-template/README.md

 # Wails Go Starter Template

 A simple starter template for [Wails](https://wails.io/) projects that lets you run the development environment with a single command.
-Ideal for quickly bootstrapping desktop applications using Go + TypeScript + Vite + Tailwind CSS.
+Ideal for quickly bootstrapping desktop applications using Go + React + TypeScript + Vite + Tailwind CSS.

 ## Features

-- Single command to run `wails dev`
+- JUST clone repo and `wails dev` to use

 - Preconfigured frontend with Vite + TypeScript
 - Tailwind CSS out of the box
 - Standardized project structure